projectcontour/contour/design/ratelimit-design.md

 This API maps closely to Envoy's rate limiting API.

-For local rate limiting, the rate limit itself is defined inline in the `RateLimitPolicy`, as token bucket properties.
+For local rate limiting, the rate limit itself is defined inline in the `RateLimitPolicy`.
 Since local rate limits apply *per Envoy*, each pod in the Envoy daemon set will have a token bucket with these properties.

 For global rate limiting, per Envoy's API, the `RateLimitPolicy` only defines a list of descriptors to send to an external RLS for a given request.